-Truly the African American Muslim cultural distinctiveness is found through name choice and spellings, dress of men and women, artistic development, marriage rites and practices, politics and spirituality.
-Even something as simple as ‘the bean pie’ is distinct and unique to the African American Muslim.
+As well as: dress styles of men and women, artistic development, marriage rites and practices, politics, and spirituality.
+Even something as simple as “the bean pie” is distinct and unique to the African American Muslim.

 Not An Easy Task

-But this was no easy task as the assault on the development of a nation of American Muslims from within the American society has been a steady stream of challenges.
+But this was no easy task.
+The assault on the development of American Muslims from within American society has been a steady stream of challenges.

-Over a 600 year period, the three strategic events that have produced the most severe and lasting challenges to maintaining and defining the African American Muslim identity were the transatlantic slave trade, the early nationalist Islamic movements, and then the massive immigration of Muslims from the developing world and their impact on the outer society.
+Over a 600-year period, three strategic events have produced the most severe and lasting challenges to maintaining and defining the African American Muslim identity:

-However, even with government authorized institutions in place to destroy the cultural and religious identity of the Africans; these Muslims still left little bread crumbs or pebbles for future generations.
+However, even with government authorized institutions to destroy the cultural and religious identity of the Africans.

-But the greatest maintenance of any semblance of Muslim identity from these Africans was the constant influx of new Muslims from Africa that could tell those who were in bondage information about their true self.
+But the greatest maintenance of Muslim identity from these Africans was the constant influx of new Muslims from Africa.
+African Muslims could tell those in bondage or astray information about their true self.

-With the abolition of slavery in the late 1800’s the newly freed slaves attempted to maintain themselves in a nation that held them in disdain rather than offer a nationwide or indeed worldwide apology or remorse for inflicting a three continent atrocity and genocide upon them as a people.
+With the abolition of slavery in the late 1800s the newly freed slaves attempted to maintain themselves in a nation that held them in disdain.

 A Nation Within a Nation

-The new free African Americans found freedom was difficult without an education, land, money, human and social rights and most importantly protection.
-The wholesale lynching and murder of African American people was the norm and even today many middle age and older African Americans can relate a story of the horrible death of a distant family member.
+The wholesale lynching and murder of African American people was the norm.
+Even today, many older African Americans can relate a story of the horrible death of a distant family member.

-So in the early 1900’s African Americans developed two distinct reactions to their generations of mistreatment at the hands of so-called civilized ‘Christian’ white men – fear and acceptance of their situation or resentment and anger of the situation.
+So in the early 1900s, African Americans developed two distinct reactions to generations of mistreatment at the hands of so-called “civilized” “Christian” white men: fear and acceptance of their situation or resentment and anger at the situation.

-They were overwhelming those who resented the injustices inflicted upon their own.
-It was the rejection of such that drove African Americans to even embrace or examine other religions after generations of such extreme Christian indoctrination.
+The rejection of all anti-Black norms drove African Americans to embrace or examine other religions after generations of Christian indoctrination.

 Those few movements that did capture African American attention usually worked with the premise that Islam could change the condition of Black Americans.

-The early Islamic movements reiterated that an injustice had been done to the “so-called Negro” and it was not rooted in the Bible as a descendant of Ham, but rather the jinn like character of man to oppress and subjugate another.
+The early Islamic movements reiterated that an injustice had been done to the “so-called Negro,” and that it was not rooted in the Bible as a descendant of Ham but rather in the jinn-like character of man to oppress and subjugate another.

 During this time from the early 1900s to the 1970s, the African American Muslim became visible to the outer society in their politics, civic engagement, dress, marriage habits and mannerisms.